kauri-io/Content/EVM and High Level Languages.md

 ## Introduction

-Bitcoin has always been the highest volume and value cryptocurrency in digital money.
-It runs on blockchain technology.
+Bitcoin has always been the highest volume and value cryptocurrency in digital money, and it runs on blockchain technology.
 Blockchain is a peer to peer, public, encrypted, trust-less ledger.
-Script is the name of the scripting language that constructs Bitcoin.
+[Script ](https://en.bitcoin.it/wiki/Script) is the name of the scripting language that constructs Bitcoin.
 Script is a mid to lower capability programming language.
 Public and private key transacting is the model for signing transactions.
 Besides transacting digital assets, there is no extra utility built into Bitcoin.

-Ethereum Blockchain technology offers limitless use case scenarios.
-A virtual computer deployed on the Ethereum Blockchain creates many possible use cases.
-Smart contracts are programs written in a high-level programming language.
-Think of JavaScript syntax with a name of Solidity or Vyper.
+Ethereum Blockchain technology offers limitless use cases, thanks to its virtual machine.
+Smart contracts are programs written in a high-level programming language, including [Solidity ](https://solidity.readthedocs.io/) and [Vyper](https://vyper.readthedocs.io/en/latest/installing-vyper.html).
 These languages build Smart contract code that compiles for use on the Ethereum Blockchain.
 This computing system revolutionizes privacy, security, and freedom otherwise unrealized in present-day governance.

 ## Ethereum Virtual Machine Feature Overview